lakeff/ReinoCMDS2/README.md

 - `.dropitems clearallshards`
   - Will clear all dropped shards on the map.
   - Shortcut: *.dropitems cas*
-- `.dropitems shardlifetimewhendisabled (seconds)`
+- `.dropitems shardlifetime (seconds)`
-  - Will set the lifetime of dropped shards when no one is around to the seconds specified.
+  - Will set the lifetime of dropped shards.
+Default is 3600 seconds.
 This is a server wide setting, and will persist through restarts
-  - Example: *.dropitems shardlifetimewhendisabled 600*
+  - Example: *.dropitems shardlifetime 600*
-  - shortcut: *.dropitems sltwd*
+  - shortcut: *.dropitems slt*
-- `.dropitems removeshardlifetimewhendisabled`
-  - Will remove the custom lifetime of dropped shards, reverting to the default.
-  - Shortcut: *.dropitems rsltwd*

 ### Spawning Commands
 - `.bloodpotion (Bloodtype) (Quality) (Amount)`